cibotech/scalastan/README.md

 ```

 #### Distributions
-Most of the built-in Stan distributions are available in ScalaStan.
-The naming convention uses an initial
+The built-in Stan distributions are available in ScalaStan (see `StanDistributions` for a list).
+The naming convention uses an initial upper-case letter and camel-case
-upper-case letter (for example, the Beta distribution is `Beta`).
+(for example, the Beta distribution is `Beta`).

 To indicate that a value is sampled from a distribution, the `~` operator is used, for example:
 ```scala